Spatio-Temporal-Lab/start-db-doc/docs/start-db-package-tutorial.md

 ## TIPS

 1. It is recommended to drop all containers and restart them before every test.
+2. Please disable your network proxy tool before packaging.
-2. If there is any network problem during synchronization of maven repositories or docker images, please delete the cache and retry.
+3. If there is any network problem during synchronization of maven repositories or docker images, please delete the cache and retry.
-3. Administrator privilege is needed for editing the hosts file.
+4. Administrator privilege is needed for editing the hosts file.